tweag/opam-nix/README.md

 `setenv` in `<pkgname>.opam`.

 The derivation has a `passthru.pkgdef` attribute, which can be used to get information about the opam file this Package came from.
+It can also be overriden with `overrideAttrs` to alter the generated package.

 The behaviour of the build script can be controlled using build-time environment variables.
 If you want to set an opam environment variable